Db2-DTE-POC/wxddemo/docs/wxd-techzone.md

-# IBM watsonx.data TechZone Image
+# watsonx.data TechZone Image

-There are two methods for running the IBM watsonx.data development system.
+There are two methods for running the watsonx.data development system.
 One is to use an image on TechZone and the second is to run a virtual machine on your laptop.
 This section will describe the steps involved in using a TechZone image, while the next section will explain how to use a supplied VMWare image.

 ## Requesting a TechZone image
-Log into Techzone (https://techzone.ibm.com) and search for IBM watsonx.data Developer Base Image or use the following link.
+Log into Techzone (https://techzone.ibm.com) and search for watsonx.data Developer Base Image or use the following link.

 [https://techzone.ibm.com/collection/ibm-watsonxdata-developer-base-image](https://techzone.ibm.com/collection/ibm-watsonxdata-developer-base-image)